 (Brent Oster, Founder): I was asked by reporters - what is your vision for ORBAI?
 Why are you doing this?
 Where will you be in 10 years?

-I started ORBAI because I was working as a Sr. Solution Architect in deep learning at NVIDIA from 2013-2018, and we kept finding that the solutions we could provide with deep learning (DNNs, CNNs, LSTM, Reinforcement learning) were just toy examples that only worked within a narrow range of application, and within the data available to train them.
-Only specialist engineers that knew the existing DL architectures could get them to work, and even then it required a lot of tweaking, and a lot of times they needed a whole human team just to generate and label the training data.
+I started ORBAI because I was working as a Sr. Solution Architect in deep learning at NVIDIA from 2013-2018, and we kept finding that the solutions we could provide with deep learning (DNNs, CNNs, LSTM, Reinforcement learning) were just simple examples that only worked within a narrow range of application, and within the data available to train them.
+Only specialist engineers that knew the existing DL architectures could get them to work, and even then it required a lot of tweaking.
+A lot of times they needed a whole human team just to generate and label the training data.
 NVIDIA was at least somewhat open about the limitations of DL when we worked with customers, but a lot of the rest of the tech industry is drastically over-hyping the capabilities, and there is going to be a reckoning in a few years when everyone realizes that the current frameworks and solutions are not delivering.

 In 2018, frustrated with working with DL and having sub-functional results, I started to design something that would work much better, that would take the fragmented, narrow functionality of DNNs, CNNs, LSTM, GANs,... and other DL constructs, and incorporate them into one general NN architecture capable of all their functionality.
 Spiking neural networks were the obvious next step (just search "spiking neural net generation 3" on Google), but they are notoriously hard to train and get to work for specific tasks because they have so many possible configurations.
 I had worked on them since 2004, and knew how temperamental they were, but soon after I left NVIDIA in Feb 2018, I filed a provisional patent with a design for the NeuroCAD tools and process, and an SNN architecture that would solve the major problems.